 There are no appropriate waste incinerators in Scotland that could accept the dredged material.
-The nearest incinerator is at Ellesmere Port, Merseyside (approximately 462 km/287 miles km south) and transport would be costly and therefore this option is not considered to be practicable.
+The nearest high temperature hazardous waste incinerator is at Ellesmere Port, Merseyside (approximately 462 km/287 miles km south) and transport would be costly and therefore this option is not considered to be practicable.
+Based on 2021 data, of the 58470 tonnes of material dealt with at this site there was no dredge spoil (2).